Remembering Montreal Massacre

-- Your forecast: There will be periods of light snow with a high of -6 C, wind from the north at 30 km/h gusting to 50 and windchill as low as -20 this afternoon.
+- Your forecast: A mix of sun and cloud with a 40 per cent chance of flurries this afternoon, a high of -6 C, wind from the southwest at 10 km/h increasing to 20 km/h from the south, and wind chill as low as -20 this morning.

 What’s happening today

 - Suspected rapists shot dead: Hundreds gathered to celebrate in a town in India after police fatally shot four suspects in the rape and murder of a veterinarian.
 Police said the men, who had not been charged, seized officers’ weapons after being taken to the site of the killing.

 - Impeachment inquiry: As the U.S. House of Representatives’ judiciary committee begins drafting articles of impeachment against the president, Donald Trump faces a 4 p.m.
 CT deadline on whether his counsel will participate in any further committee proceedings.

 - Collapse in Kenya: At least two people are dead after a six-storey building collapsed in Nairobi, and more are trapped inside.